Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Numerical examples

 \subsection{Real data}

-We apply our method on real world data, the crime dataset in Atlanta, USA.
-The dataset contains 47,245 burglary incidents in Atlanta from January 1, 2015 to February 28, 2017.
-The events in the region where the latitude is from 33.71 to 33.76 and the longitude is from -84.43 to -84.38 are considered.
+We next apply our method to real-world data, the crime dataset in Atlanta, USA.
+The dataset contains 47,245 burglary incidents in Atlanta from January 1, 2015, to February 28, 2017.
+The events in the region where the latitude is from 33.71 to 33.76 and the longitude are from -84.43 to -84.38 are considered.
 In the region, 9937 burglary incidents occurred during 789 days.
-We discretize the area into $4 \times 4 $ discrete space and the time with a 4 hours interval unit.
+We discretize the area into $5 \times 5 $ discrete space and the time with a 4-hour interval unit.

-We use $p=5$ as a memory depth for the data.
-The parameter $\rho$ in the algorithm is set to 0.003 for both TNN and MLE and the parameter $\tau$ is set to 1.5 using a cross validation like method.
+We use $p=5$ as a memory depth for the data, and the parameter $\tau$ is set to 3.5 for TNN and 0.4 for MNN.
 The model is trained and tested with 80\% and 20\% of the data sequence, respectively.

-To evaluate our model, two metrics are employed: First, the metric FRQ defined as the sum of absolute difference in frequency of events between the predicted data and the true test data is used.
-In fact, it is the frequency difference of burglary incidents on 16 subregions.
-Second, the metric NLR, the sum of negative log likelihood function, is compared.
+To evaluate our model, two metrics are employed: First, the metric FRQ, defined as the sum of the absolute difference in frequency of events between the predicted data and the true test data, is used.
+It is the frequency difference of burglary incidents in 25 subregions.
+Second, the metric NLR, the sum of the negative log-likelihood function, is compared.

-Table \ref{table:1} shows numerical results on TNN and MLE.
-The numbers in the columns of FRQ (1) and FRQ(60) represent one instance of FRQ and the average FRQ over 60 runs, respectively.
-In all metrics, TNN provides better results than MLE.
+Table \ref{table:1} shows numerical results on TNN, MLE, EXP and MNN.
+The numbers in the columns of FRQ (1) and FRQ (60) represent one instance of FRQ and the average FRQ over 60 runs, respectively.
+In all metrics, TNN provides better results than MLE, EXP and MNN.
+We observe again the clear advantage of exploiting a low-rank structure of the tensor kernel.
+We note that TNN is implemented without any predefined decay parameter, whereas it is necessary for EXP and MNN.